-A major hang-up to selling your house is the amount of repairs that are often needed.
+A major hang-up to selling your house is the number of repairs that are often needed.
 Perhaps the roof needs replacing and the electrical needs updating.
-These repairs may be the condition of conventional buyers to take it off your hands, but they’re not your only option.
+These repairs may be the condition of conventional buyers to take it off your hands, but they're not your only option.

 When you sell your home for cash, you are selling it to an investor.
 Investors don't want you to renovate because that's how they're able to get a good deal on the sale.
 These investors that need some TLC because they want to complete them and sell your property for a profit later.

 No repairs are good news for you because that is one less thing on your to-do list and debit card.